atstp/wasabi/README.md

 wasabi gets you best of both:

   * :eyeglasses: readable and maintainable source text
-  * :bulb: a pleasant, intuitive interface
+  * :bulb: a pleasant, intuitive browser interface

 --------------------------------------------------------------------------------